kazurayam/KS_Fake_KeywordLogger_Integrates_ExtentReports/docs/index.md

 ## Conclusion

-I think that it is the best approach to modify the `com.kms.katalon.core.logging.KeywordLogger` class to transfer the log messages from into Extent Report.
-My fake `KeywordLogger` implementation proved my idea good enough.
+I think that it is the best approach to modify the `com.kms.katalon.core.logging.KeywordLogger` class to transfer the log messages into Extent Reports.
+My fake `KeywordLogger` implementation proved my idea is possibly good.
 I am contented with this result.

-However, I am aware that my work is just a start of long development efforts to accomplish integrating Extent Reports into Katalon to a satisfactory level.
+However, I am aware that my work is just the start of long development efforts to accomplish integrating Extent Reports into Katalon to a satisfactory level.
 I just worked on a single keyword `WebUI.comment`.
 There are dozens of more keywords to work on: `WebUI.click`, `WebUI.setText`, `WebUI.openBrowser`, `WebUI.verifyElementPresent`.
 We would need to amend the `KeywordLogger` class more significantly.

 Who can achieve this task? --- Only Katalon can do it, as the `KeywordLogger` is their own property.
 Nobody else can.